cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 > [!IMPORTANT]
 > Setting the limit to a very high value can have a severe impact on the performance of the compiler.
 High values of the instruction limit might cause the code compilation to take minutes or even hours to complete.

+## Option `mlog-block-optimization`

+Activates/deactivates a limited [Data Flow optimization](SYNTAX-6-OPTIMIZATIONS.markdown#data-flow-optimization) inside [mlog blocks](SYNTAX-EXTENSIONS.markdown#mlog-blocks).
+Possible values are:

+* `false` (the default value): no optimization is applied to the mlog blocks.
+* `true`: the Data Flow Optimization may replace input/output mlog variables used in instructions with different variables/values.

 ## Option `mlog-indent`

 Allows setting the length of an indenting prefix (the number of spaces) applied to the generated mlog code.
 Allowed values are `0` to `8`, where `0` disables the indenting entirely.
 The indenting level is derived from the nesting level of the corresponding source-code construct.